someimportantcompany/status-page/README.md

       to send it again.
 We will continue to monitor.
     timestamp: 2020-02-28 19:09

-  # Since incidents often have updates, the timestamp can be on the updates too
+  # Since incidents often have updates, the timestamp can be on the updates too.
   - title: Event Processing Delays/Errors
     updates:
       - timestamp: 2020-01-31 17:54